Useful resources to help people lead independent, fulfilling lives

 |Wiltshire Farm Foods |

 If your loved one is recovering from surgery or just out of hospital, if they are living on her own and finding cooking & shopping more difficult, then Wiltshire Farm Foods could help ensure that your loved one gets quality meals and give you peace of mind.
 From hearty, traditional favourites such as roasts & stews, to more exotic dishes such as Coq au Vin and Fillet of Trout with Prawns, from yummy desserts such as cheesecakes & trifles, plus soups, they will have plenty to choose from.
 Lots of special diets are catered for.
-You can discuss their menu choices on the phone & order on-line - knowing that a friendly driver (who has been CRB checked) will deliver straight to their door.
+You can discuss their menu choices on the phone & order on-line - knowing that a friendly driver will deliver straight to their door.
 Click here to go to Wiltshire Farm Foods.

 |Pets as Therapy |